 Multiple scheme benefits and multiple A V Cs

-The data standards, specifically the use of the multiple source approach with a GUID, does not resolve the issue where your members have multiple benefits with multiple A V C policies attributed to separate employments.
+The data standards, specifically the use of the multiple source approach with a GUID, do not resolve the issue where your members have multiple benefits with multiple A V C policies connected to separate employments.

 When using the multiple source approach, if you and your A V C provider(s) use the same GUID for all submissions, there is a risk your A V C view data will not correspond with the correct main scheme benefits.
 This issue is not specific to the L G P S and not specific to A V Cs.
-This is an issue for all schemes with multiple sections and multiple administrators and not yet been addressed by P D P.
+This is an issue for all schemes with multiple sections and multiple administrators, and we expect to be addressed by P D P.

-The only way you can currently be sure the correct A V C policy is attributed to the appropriate main scheme employment record, is to adopt the single source approach.
+The only way you can currently be sure the correct A V C policy is linked to the connected main scheme employment record, is to adopt the single source approach.
 This is because you will be responsible for allocating the A V C data to the correct main scheme record and in turn, sending all the data to the ecosystem as a single return.

 A V Cs dashboards risk register

-To help you identify the main risks when undertaking A V Cs and dashboards we have created a suggested dashboards risk register.
+To help you identify the main risks when undertaking A V Cs and dashboards we have created a template dashboards risk register.

-We have also scored the risks but these are merely suggestions as we appreciate you will have different views on risks and mitigations.
+We have also scored the risks, but these are merely suggestions as we appreciate you will have different views on risks and mitigations.

 Our suggested scores are based on likelihood (L) and impact (1).
 With (1) been low and (5) high.
 The total risk is (L) multiplied by (I).

-Our suggested risk register is set out in appendix 2.
+Our template risk register is set out in appendix 2.

 Due diligence questions to ask your A V C provider(s)